jorop/landscaping-docs/docs/heights.md

 ## Choosing input files

+> To reset the input simply close the Landscaping tab and open it again.

 In order to create a tiled landscape, you can choose one or multiple files in the file selection dialog.
 Depending on the [Max Desired Tile Size](#max-desired-tile-size), the tiles for the landscape will be created on the fly.
 In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size.
 > A tiled landscape can be created from a single file or from multiple files